rambattu/cart-you-there/README.md

 - I've tested only limited number of times during this exercise, I am not sure if there are any norms in support or against this approach of browsing.

-- Use at your own judgement and please be kind.
+- Use at your own discretion and please be kind.

 ---